hatedabamboo/notes.hatedabamboo.me/src/posts/advent-of-sysadmin-2025.md

 7440094fc321   nginx          "/docker-entrypoint.…"   26 hours ago   Up 8 seconds   0.0.0.0:80->80/tcp, [::]:80->80/tcp   nginx
 ```

-We can see that statichtml containers are opened to serve port 3000.
+We can see that the `statichtml` containers are set up to serve port 3000.
 Let's check if we can curl them:

 ```bash
 admin@i-03fc55a1924a48445:~$ curl -v localhost/1